developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/keycapture/index.md

 -----

-### Pre-defined Commands
+### Predefined Commands
+The remapping feature for hardware keys supports only the predefined actions and mapping commands shown below.

+#### Action Commands
-* **"back"** - Navigates to the previous page in the EB app's history.
+* **back** - Navigates to the previous page in the EB app's history.
-* **"forward"** - Navigates forward in the EB app's history.
+* **forward** - Navigates forward one page in the EB app's history.
+* **quit** - Exits the EB app, executing any exit commands or actions defined in the `Config.xml` file.
+* **refresh** - Reloads the current page.

+#### Mapping Commands
-* **"key-"** - Sends the [Android KeyEvent](https://developer.android.com/reference/android/view/KeyEvent) corresponding to the constant that follows (-) to the field in focus in the underlying app.
+* **key-[KeyEvent]** - Sends the Android KeyEvent corresponding to the constant that follows (-) to the field in focus in the underlying app.
 For example, "key-11" sends a KeyEvent value of "11" (KEYCODE_4).
-* **"quit"** - Exits the EB app, executing any exit commands or actions defined in the `Config.xml` file.
-* **"refresh"** - Reloads the current page.
+See the full list of [Android KeyEvents](https://developer.android.com/reference/android/view/KeyEvent), constants and keycode values.
-* **"runscript-"** - Executes the specified JavaScript code block as defined in the `CustomScript.xml` file.
+* **runscript-[ScriptIdentifier]** - Executes the specified JavaScript code block as defined in the `CustomScript.xml` file.
 For example: "runscript-clearcookiescript" executes the user-defined JavaScript code block in the “cleaarcookiescript” section of the `CustomScript.xml` file.
 Learn more [about the CustomScript file](../customize/script).
-* **"uc-"** - Sends a [Unicode character](http://www.unicode.org/charts/) corresponding to the code that follows (-) to the field in focus in the underlying app.
+* **uc-[UnicodeValue]** - Sends the unicode character corresponding to the code that follows (-) to the field in focus in the underlying app.
 This is useful for injecting foreign-language or scientific characters or other special symbols.
 For example, "uc-03C0" sends the Greek character Pi.
+See all [Unicode characters](http://www.unicode.org/charts/).

-> ***Note: All commands are case-sensitive.***
+***All commands are case-sensitive.***

 -----